-What Happens If the Case Goes to Trial?
+What Happens If the Divorce Case Goes to Trial in Arizona?

-The court will issue orders prior to trial requiring each party to submit their exhibits to the judge’s clerk prior to trial and requiring the parties to file a Joint Pretrial Statement.
+The court will issue orders before trial requiring each party to submit their exhibits to the judge’s clerk before trial and requiring the parties to file a Joint Pretrial Statement.
 The Joint Pretrial Statement will list the issues to be addressed at trial, as well as the witnesses and exhibits that will be used at trial, among other things.

-It is important to include every issues in your Joint Pretrial Statement or you may waive the right to present evidence on any unlisted issues at trial.
+It is important to include every issue in your Joint Pretrial Statement, or you may waive the right to present evidence on any unlisted issues at trial.
 You should read our summary of the Arizona Court of Appeals decision in the Leathers v.
-Leathers case discussing a party’s waiver of an issue because it was not listed in the Joint Pretrial Statement.
+Leathers case discussing a party’s waiver of a matter because it was not listed in the Joint Pretrial Statement.

-You should be aware, however, there are many exceptions to the ruling in the Leathers v.
-Leathers case that center upon obligations the trial court is required by law to rule upon.
+You should be aware; however, there are many exceptions to the ruling in the Leathers v.
+Leathers case that center upon obligations the trial court is required by law to rule on.
 For example, the Arizona Supreme Court in the Hays v.
-Gama case held the Leathers case did not apply to issues pertaining to child custody or parenting time.
+Gama case held the Leathers case did not apply to issues about child custody or parenting time.

-That decision reasoned that a trial court is required by law to determine which child custody arrangements are in the best interest of children, so a judge may not limit the introduction of relevant and admissible evidence on issues pertaining to children.
-There are other cases that also distinguish Leathers as well.
+That decision reasoned that a trial court is required by law to determine which child custody arrangements are in the best interest of children, so a judge may not limit the introduction of relevant and admissible evidence on issues about children.
+Other cases also distinguish Leathers as well.

 The bailiff will then identify all witnesses in the courtroom and will have all witnesses sworn under oath.
 The judge will then tell the Petitioner to explain his or her case in an “opening statement” and begin the presentation of his or her witnesses.
 After Petitioner questions each witness (i.e., Direct Examination), the other party will have an opportunity to ask questions of the same witness (i.e., Cross Examination), the Petitioner will then have the opportunity to ask another round of questions to address issues raised in the questions asked by the Respondent (i.e., Redirect Examination).